 \section{Efficient implementation in \texttt{\textup{acados}}}

-We provide an efficient open-source implementation of Riccati-ZORO in \texttt{acados} \cite{Verschueren2021} by extending the ZORO implementation described in \cite{Frey2024}.
-The implementation is written in \texttt{C}, using \texttt{BLASFEO} \cite{Frison2018} for the linear algebra, and accessible via the \texttt{acados} Python and Matlab interfaces.
-The robust OCP can be conveniently defined on top of a standard \texttt{acados} OCP by specifying all uncertainty-related quantities.
-Additionally, the online adaptation of externally computed covariance matrices, as needed for example in GP-MPC~\cite{Lahr2023}, is supported via the extension in \cite{Lahr2024}.
+We provide an efficient open-source implementation of Riccati-ZORO in \texttt{acados} \citep{Verschueren2021} by extending the ZORO implementation described in \citet{Frey2024}.
+The implementation is written in \texttt{C}, using \texttt{BLASFEO} \citep{Frison2018} for the linear algebra, and is accessible through the \texttt{acados} Python and Matlab interfaces.
+The robust OCP can be conveniently defined on top of a standard \texttt{acados} OCP by specifying the uncertainty-related quantities.
+Additionally, the online adaptation of externally computed covariance matrices, as needed, for example, in GP-MPC~\citep{Lahr2023}, is supported through the extension in \citet{Lahr2024}.

-The solution of a nominal OCP via an SQP method requires at each time step the computation of the sensitivities of the dynamics and constraints, which is typically a major part of the computational load.
-These are the same sensitivities used in the Riccati recursion \eqref{eq:riccati}, ellipsoid propagation \eqref{eq:lyapunovForward} and backoff computation \eqref{eq:backoff}.
+The solution of a nominal OCP with an SQP method requires at each time step the computation of the sensitivities of the dynamics and constraints, which is typically a major part of the computational load.
+These are the same sensitivities used in the Riccati recursion \eqref{eq:riccati}, ellipsoid propagation \eqref{eq:lyapunovForward}, and backoff computation \eqref{eq:backoff}.

-The \texttt{acados} custom update functionality introduced in \cite{Frey2024} allows for the execution of a custom \texttt{C} function in between the OCP solver calls, which can access and modify the solver data.
+The \texttt{acados} custom update functionality introduced by \citet{Frey2024} allows executing a custom \texttt{C} function between the OCP solver calls, which can access and modify the solver data.
 Riccati-ZORO extends the ZORO custom update.
 Overall, with each call it: (i)~accesses the dynamic and constraint sensitivities, which have already been computed as part of the OCP solver call, (ii)~uses \texttt{BLASFEO} to perform the backoff update including Riccati recursion, ellipsoid propagation, and backoff computation, and (iii)~updates the inequality constraint bounds with the new backoffs.